 And that’s fine.

-I never was a nasty person and I certainly don’t think I am now, or at least I try not to be.
+I was never a nasty person, and I certainly don’t think I am now, or at least I try not to be.

 Before cancer, I like to think I was a decent human being trying to do the right things, most days any way.
 I still try to live that way.